phnx-im/docs/src/spec/authentication_service.md

 The AS performs the following actions:

-* look up the OPAQUE `server_state` in the ephemeral DB based on the `client_id` given as part of the client's credential-based authentication
+* look up the OPAQUE `server_state` in the ephemeral DB based on the `client_id` in the client's credential included in the request as part of Client 2FA authentication
 * authenticate the request using the signature key in the ClientCredential
 * perform the `ServerFinish` step of the OPAQUE online AKE flow
 * delete the user entry